What to Expect from a Benefit Cosmetics Interview

 To conclude, as confident as I am, I couldn’t do this all day every day.
 I felt so rude it was unbearable, after looking around on the Internet a couple people have actually walked out at that point and I don’t blame them at all.
 I considered it.
 The hourly rate was £6.24, less than I’m on plus 2% commission on anything I would have sold.
 You also get £200 (if full time) every 6 months to spend on makeup, but you have to wait 3 months first, and £100 if you’re part time.
 They seem like good enough bonuses but the general experience I really didn’t like.
 I really do think they should have checked to see if people were even capable of applying makeup as well, as if I was a customer and somebody who worked at Benefit put makeup on me like that girl did, I would have probably punched her and then never returned to the counter again.

-I hope this gave you all a better insight to the ways of Benefit, obviously some people would have thrived at this and loved going up to people and I’m sure the people at Benefit love their job, but for me, I’m happy to have stayed at Lush for 2 years, and if anyone calls Lush staff ‘PUSHY’, I will just laugh because compared to traffic stoppers, Lush staff are nowhere close.
+I hope this gave you all a better insight into what to expect from a Benefit Cosmetics interview.
+Obviously some people would have thrived at this and loved going up to people and I’m sure the people at Benefit love their job, but for me, I’m happy to have stayed at Lush for 2 years, and if anyone calls Lush staff ‘PUSHY’, I will just laugh because compared to traffic stoppers, Lush staff are nowhere close.